HariniVS/LogicPillars/architecture/pages/c4-component.md

     - Unrecognized queries to the `Fallback Component`.
 - For profile search:
     - **Vector Store Retriever** fetches interviewer profiles from the `Profile Vector DB` based on semantic search.
-    - Retrieved results are fed to the `RAG Prompt Builder` to construct a prompt using the vector context.
+    - Retrieved results are fed to the `RAG Template` to construct a prompt using the vector context.
     - The constructed prompt is processed by the `Configurable LLM` to return suitable interviewer profiles.
 - For general assistance:
     - The system uses the `Knowledge Vector Database` and the `General Assistance` component to respond to recruiter queries.